JoshRodstein/aws-lambda-local-dev/README.md

 # OFFLINE LAMBDA DEVELOPMENT

-A simple docker environment to offline develop and test golang AWS Lambda functions. <br>
+A simple docker environment for local dev and testing of golang AWS Lambda functions. <br>
 Based on https://github.com/vittorio-nardone/aws-lambda-offline-development